neurodata/neurodata.io/content/about/agreements.md

 To facilitate more long-term/career guidance,  mutually providing [radically candid](http://firstround.com/review/on-receiving-and-truly-hearing-radical-candor/?ct=t(How_Does_Your_Leadership_Team_Rate_12_3_2015)) feedback, check alignment between personal and team goals in terms of quarterly, annual, and career goals, and re-align as appropriate, we agree to have quarterly check-ins.
 In these meetings will we re-assess quarterly goals in light of progress and preferences.
 They are documented in Asana in the ["quarterly" project](https://app.asana.com/0/873639171077169/list).
+Each goal should be a [SMART Goal](https://www.mindtools.com/pages/article/smart-goals.htm).

 #### Semi-Annual Retreats